Welcome and thank you for considering Journal of Infectiology and Epidemiology to submit your work.

 - Immediate, worldwide open access to the full article text

 Science has always been an international pursuit.
-The Journal of Infectiology is committed to using modern communication methods such as video files, spoken audio files, audio files synchronized with a text Web page, and flash multimedia for conveying the scholarly content.
+The Journal of Infectiology and Epidemiology is committed to using modern communication methods such as video files, spoken audio files, audio files synchronized with a text Web page, and flash multimedia for conveying the scholarly content.
 Authors can create and submit review articles, research articles, experimental techniques, case reports, anatomic overviews, and more in visual format.

-All multimedia articles submitted to the Journal of Infectiology are peer-reviewed as part of the mainstream submission process and all published multimedia articles are accessible through the journal or through YouTube.
+All multimedia articles submitted to the Journal of Infectiology and Epidemiology are peer-reviewed as part of the mainstream submission process and all published multimedia articles are accessible through the journal or through YouTube.
 The new mechanism allows videos to be cited in the same way as a written article in a traditional open access publication.
-Every multimedia article published in Journal of Infectiology will have an open discussion forum freely accessible to anyone.
+Every multimedia article published in Journal of Infectiology and Epidemiology will have an open discussion forum freely accessible to anyone.

 Audio: .aiff, .au, .midi, .mov, .mp3, .ra, .wav